cosmos/sdk-tutorials/interchain-exchange/tutorial/04-order-pairs.md

 # Create Order Pairs

-## Order book indexes
+In the last chapter you have created the logic for the orderbook with buy and sell orders.
+In this chapter you will build the software to make the orderbook IBC compatible.
+This will require you to create the index for an orderbook, with their according messages on receive and on acknowledgement of the IBC packet.

+## Define the Orderbook Indexes

-We defined the order books as indexed types in the store but we didn't define what is this index
+You defined the order books as indexed types in the store but you have to specify how this index is with the following code:

 ```go
 // types/keys.go